kubernetes/community/contributors/design-proposals/pod-preemption.md

 ## Preemption mechanics

 As explained above, evicting victim(s) and binding the pending pod are not transactional.
 Preemption victims may have "`TerminationGracePeriodSeconds`" which will create even a larger time gap between the eviction and binding points.
 When a victim with termination grace period receives its termination signal, it keeps running on the node until it terminates successfully or its grace period is over.
 In the meantime the node resources won't be available to another pod.
 So, the scheduler cannot bind the pending pod right away.
 Scheduler should mark the pending pod as assigned and move on to schedule other pods.
-To do so, we propose adding a new field to PodSpec called "`FutureNodeName`".
+To do so, we propose adding a new field to PodSpec called "`NominatedNodeName`".
 When this field is set, scheduler knows that the pod is destined to run on the given node and takes it into account when making scheduling decisions for other pods.
 Here are all the steps taken in the process:

-1. Scheduler sets "`deletionTimestamp`" of the victims and sets "`FutureNodeName`" of the pending pod.
+1. Scheduler sets "`deletionTimestamp`" of the victims and sets "`NominatedNodeName`" of the pending pod.
-1. Kublete sees the `deletionTimestamp` and the victims enter their graceful termination period.
+1. Kubelet sees the `deletionTimestamp` and the victims enter their graceful termination period.
 1. When any pod is terminated (whether victims or not), Scheduler starts from the beginning of its queue which is sorted by descending priority of pods to see if it can schedule them.
    1. Scheduler skips a pod in its queue when there is no node for scheduling the pod.
-   1. Scheduler evaluates the "future" feasibility of a pending pod in the queue as if the preemption victims are already gone and the pods which are ahead in the queue and have that node as "`FutureNodeName`" are already bound.
+   1. Scheduler evaluates the "future" feasibility of a pending pod in the queue as if the preemption victims are already gone and the pods which are ahead in the queue and have that node as "`NominatedNodeName`" are already bound.
 See example 1 below.
-   1. When a scheduler pass is triggered, scheduler reevaluates all the pods from the head of the queue and updates their "`FutureNodeName`" if needed.
+   1. When a scheduler pass is triggered, scheduler reevaluates all the pods from the head of the queue and updates their "`NominatedNodeName`" if needed.
 See example 4.

 1. When a node becomes available, scheduler binds the pending pod to the node.
-The node may or may not be the same as "`FutureNodeName`".
-Scheduler sets the "`NodeName`" field of PodSpec, but it does not clear "`FutureNodeName`".
+The node may or may not be the same as "`NominatedNodeName`".
+Scheduler sets the "`NodeName`" field of PodSpec, but it does not clear "`NominatedNodeName`".
 See example 2 to find our reasons.

 ### Example 1